TrafalgarLaw-24/Data-Engineer-Capstone-Project-Udacity/README.md

 ## Steps followed in the project

-Step 1: Scope the Project and Gather Data
+* Step 1: Scope the Project and Gather Data
-Step 2: Explore and Assess the Data
+* Step 2: Explore and Assess the Data
-Step 3: Define the Data Model
+* Step 3: Define the Data Model
-Step 4: Run ETL to Model the Data
+* Step 4: Run ETL to Model the Data
-Step 5: Complete Project Write Up
+* Step 5: Complete Project Write Up

 ### Step 1: Scope the Project and Gather Data

 #### Scope
 We are going to aggregate I94 immigration data by destination city to form our 1st Dimension table.
-Next we are gpoing to aggregate city temperature data by city to form the 2nd Dimension table.
+Next we are going to aggregate city temperature data by city to form the 2nd Dimension table.
 The two datasets will be joined on the destination city to form the Fact table.
 The final database is optimized accordingly to query on immigration events to determine if temperature affects the selection of destination cities.
 'Apache Spark' will be used to process the data present.

 #### Describe and Gather Data
 This I94 immigration data comes from the US National Tourism and Trade Office and it is provided in SAS7BDAT format.
 We will be using the attributes such as,